spinnaker/spinnaker/docs/commands.md

 hal admin deprecate version [parameters]
 ```
 #### Parameters
+ * `--illegal-reason`: If supplied, the version will not only be deprecated, but will no longer be installable by Halyard for the supplied reason
  * `--version`: (*Required*) The version (x.y.z) of Spinnaker to be deprecated.

 ---